xyaoab/Open3D-RealityModeling/README.md

+# GPU Accelerated Robust Scene Reconstruction
-# Open3D: The unofficial cuda branch
+## -- The unofficial Open3D cuda branch

 **We are pushing the development of the official cuda branch.
 Please be patient :)**